Alex-G-000/sage-acf-blocks/README.md

 * EnqueueScript
     * Add any block front-end JS to this file.
     * **Optional:** Remove this line to skip this option.
-* CustomFields
-    * Add your block custom fields to this file as described below.
-    * **Optional:** Remove this line to skip this option.
 * Controller
     * Add your block model and logic to this file.
     * You can ignore controllers and just add get_field() directly to the view.